Non-Invasive Suicide Risk Prediction Through Speech Analysis: INTRODUCTION

 Macalli et al.~\cite{macalli2021machine} researched meta-information from college students.
 Their study applied random forest models using features such as substance use and sociodemographic or familial characteristics, resulting in an \ac{AUC} of $80\,\%$.
 Furthermore, they identified the four most important features (\ie suicidal thoughts, traits of anxiety, self-esteem, and depression symptoms).

 In addition, previous studies explored text-based suicide risk prediction.
 Roy et al.~\cite{roy2020machine} trained several neural networks using posts from Twitter data related to psychological conditions such as burden, anxiety, or loneliness.
 Subsequently, they trained a random forest model for predicting suicidal ideation cases using the outputs of the previously trained networks, achieving an \ac{AUC} of $88\,\%$.
 An extensive linguistic analysis was conducted by Homan et al.~\cite{homan2022linguistic}.
 Their findings show that suicidal thoughts contain more intensifiers and superlatives.
-In contrast, suicidal behaviors utilized more often pronouns, fewer modifiers, and numerals as well as more prepend words.
+In contrast, suicidal behaviors utilized more often pronouns, fewer modifiers and numerals, as well as more prepend words.

 However, only some works analyzed speech to predict suicidality.
 Building upon the observation that the characteristics of the patient's voice are more important than the content of what was spoken, Ozdas et al.~\cite{ozdas2004analysis} used Mel-cepstral coefficients in conjunction with Gaussian mixture models to predict near-term suicidal risk.
 Cummins et al.~\cite{cummins2015review} further analyzed how common paralinguistic speech characteristics are affected by suicidality.
+Finally, \citet{Gerczuk24-EGS} explored gender-specific speech patterns of suicidal patients undergoing emergency admission.

 With our work, we want to extend previous speech-based approaches, developing and evaluating a clinical decision-making assistant based on automated co-assessments of suicidality and voice recordings of affected patients.